 18 years of age or above

 Good academic and disciplinary standing at Penn State

-C.E.L.A. stands for The Center for Engaged Learning Abroad).
-C.E.L.A.
-Belize offers 2-week, 3 credit field courses, and 8-week internships for Penn State students over summer.
+CELA (Center for Engaged Learning Abroad) Belize offers 2-week, 3 credit field courses, and 8-week internships for Penn State students over summer.
 They provide a wide variety of experiential learning programs and internships focused on sustainability, global health, science, archeology and anthropology, education, human rights, animal sciences, and more.
-C.E.L.A.'s field courses fit well with curriculum for a number of majors, an will be useful for students in following Penn State colleges and programs: Agricultural Sciences, Science, HHD, the Global Health minor, Liberal Arts, Education, and others.
+CELA's field courses fit well with curriculum for a number of majors and will be especially useful for students in following Penn State colleges and programs: Agricultural Sciences, Science, HHD, Global Health minor, Liberal Arts, Education, and others.

 The program takes place in Belize, a nation on the eastern coast of Central America, with Caribbean Sea shorelines to the east and dense jungle to the west.

 Education Abroad in Countries with a Penn State Restricted Travel Designation

 In order to comply with Penn State’s International Travel Policy, students interested in studying abroad in countries that Penn State has designated as “restricted” for travel, a petition for a waiver must be submitted.
 Once a petition is complete, and if the student is approved for study on the program in question, the student may be asked to meet with the Director of Education Abroad and the petition will be reviewed by the Penn State International Restricted Travel Committee (IRTC).
 The necessary petition will be included in the online application process for this program.
 To see if your program is taking place in a restricted travel country, please visit the Penn State Global website.